danielbuva/goalie/README.md

     }
     ```

-### Delete participance to an event specified by id
+### Delete participance to a Challenge specified by id

-Delete an participance to an event specified by id.
+Delete an participance to a Challenge specified by id.

 - Require Authentication: true
-- Require proper authorization: Current User must be the host of the group, or
-  the user whose participance is being deleted
+- Require proper authorization: Current User must be the user whose participance is being deleted
 - Request

   - Method: DELETE
   - URL: /api/challenges/:challengeId/participant
   - Headers:
     - Content-Type: application/json
-  - Body:
+  - Body: none

-    ```json
-    {
-      "userId": 1
-    }
-    ```

 - Successful Response